Implications of Joint Spectral Analysis of Gamma-Ray Bursts detected by Fermi Large Area Telescope and Gamma-ray Burst Monitor on Phenomenological Correlations: Results

 \subsection{Amati Relation}

 We use the spectral analysis results reported in Table~\ref{tab1} and redshift information to calculate \({E}_{i,\mathrm{p}}\) and \({E}_{\mathrm{iso}}\) using equation~(\ref{Eq3}).
 These values, together with their corresponding errors, are shown in Tables~\ref{tab2} for both the joint GBM+LAT+LLE fits and GBM-only fits, and are plotted in Figure~\ref{fig:fig1} (left panel), which shows a significant difference between the two spectral analysis results.
+In general there is substantial scatter in the \({E}_{i,\mathrm{p}}\) -- \({E}_{\mathrm{iso}}\) plane for both the joint and GBM-only analyses results.
+This is likely due to the limited number of GRBs in our sample.
 Figure~\ref{fig:fig2} shows a combination of \fermi-GRBs with a joint (GBM+LAT+LLE) fit (left panel) and a GBM-only fit (right panel) together with data for 45 short and 275 LGRBs reported in \citet{short_long_grbs}, MP19 from hereafter.
 MP19 used a large sample of GRBs with known redshifts from 1997 to 2019, collected from various telescopes (Konus-Wind, BeppoSAX, BATSE/CGRO, HETE-2, {\it Swift}, and \fermi), to investigate the Amati correlation.

 We run a Markov Chain Monte Carlo (MCMC) method with \texttt{emcee} \citep{Foreman_Mackey_2013} using the likelihood function as described in equation~(\ref{Eq9}) to the \({E}_{i,\mathrm{p}} - {E}_{\mathrm{iso}}\) data.
 We adopt uninformative flat priors for the parameters.
 The prior range are defined as follow: $m,k \in [0.0,0.1]$ and $\sigma_{\rm ext} \in [0.0,2.0]$.